This is how the Virtual Reality game Ingeborg was created

 The game takes place in Häme Castle’s Guards' Room, the Artillery Room, and the King's Hall.
 The premises were built based on 3D point cloud scans of Häme Castle collected during a previous renovation of the castle.

 These days the medieval era appears in our imaginations mainly as gray stone walls, but in reality, the walls were decorated with colorful paintings.
-For the wall paintings seen in the game, the team sought inspiration from the Holy Cross Church in Hattula, where Ingeborg Tott is also said to have visited.
+For the wall paintings seen in the game, the team sought inspiration from the Holy Cross Church in Hattula, which Ingeborg Tott is also said to have visited.
 A few of the paintings are adaptations of the Turku Castle wall paintings and some of the objects are medieval objects found in Häme Castle even today.

 The guard's character is an armor belonging to the National Museum, which the team scanned for the game.
 Carl Alm provided the voice for the guard.